 Rumah Cemara hosts a rehabilitation centre and runs peer support groups for people living with HIV in Indonesia who have a history of drug use, as well as people who use drugs in prison.
 In 2014, following Rumah Cemara’s advocacy, prison authorities in Indonesia approved a pilot prison-based needle exchange programme.

 Recently, the organisation’s advocacy work has focused on continuing to strengthen harm reduction programming at a national level through the formation of a community coalition which reviews the work related to the narcotic law amendment in Indonesia.

-As well as the services they provide directly, Rumah Cemara supports other community organisations working with HIV and drug users with financial and technical support.
-Since 2011 Rumah Cemara has been directly implementing the Community Action on Harm Reduction project, which aims to expand harm reduction services to more than 180,000 injecting drug users, their partners and children in five countries.
+As well as the services they provide directly, Rumah Cemara supports other community organisations working with HIV and people who inject drugs with financial and technical support.
+Rumah Cemara directly implemented the Community Action on Harm Reduction project, which aimed to expand harm reduction services to more than 180,000 people who inject drugs, their partners and children in five countries.
 This work is continued through the Alliance’s Integrated Harm Reduction Programme.
 In 2016, Rumah Cemara reached 1,815 people who use drugs with harm reduction services.